Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Which Meteora Monasteries to visit?

 We recommend visiting all six active monasteries: the Great Meteoron, the Holy Trinity, St. Nikolaos Anapafsas, Varlaam, St. Stephen, and Roussanou.
-However, if you don’t have enough time or don’t want to visit all of them, visit only the Great Meteoron if you have the strength to go up the 300 steps or St. Stephen’s monastery which is the most visited.
+However, if you don’t have enough time or don’t want to visit all of them, visit only the Great Meteoron if you can go up the 300 steps or St. Stephen’s monastery, which is the most visited.

 Is there an entrance fee to the monasteries?